gummikana/ColdWar_CardGame/rules.md

 2. Deploy workers
 3. Complete a project

 After this comes the discard phase.
-If you have more than 6 cards in your hand you have to discard cards from your hand until you have 6 cards in your hand.
+If you have more than 6 cards in your hand you have to discard cards from your hand until you have 6 cards.

 Your turn is over and the turn passes to the player on your left.